ivogeorg/ce-learning-progression-004-03-Computation/learning-progression-with-la-schema.md

 9. Link to the program from 3.2.6.
 10. Link to a demo video showing the execution of the program from 3.2.6.
 11. Show your work for 3.2.7 in well-formatted Markdown, including whatever images, tables, or other graphical elements you find necessary.
+12. Show your work for 3.2.8 in well-formatted Markdown, including whatever images, tables, or other graphical elements you find necessary.